southernkasaist/ga-system-design/README.md

 We create record by:

 - Incrementing count from stats: `BucketEvent.data.countSum = SiteStats.countSum + 1`

 - Add event sales up to stats: `BucketEvent.data.salesSum = SiteStats.salesSum + EventData.sales`

 We update record by:

 - Incrementing count of current offset: `BucketEvent.data.countSum += 1`

 - Add event sales up to total sales of current offset: `BucketEvent.data.salesSum += EventData.sales`

 Specificly, when we create new `BucketEvent`, we should keep the timestamp of `EventData` as the `replayTimestamp` which will be used to seek for where we can re-compute `BucketEvent`.

 ## Indexes & Querties

+The reason we don't use `siteId` for sharding is because some sites may have huge number of event data points while some sites may have small number of data points, which will lead to unbalance of sharding.

+As we partition shards with time unit, we need indexes for `siteId` to get all bucket events for specific `siteId`.

+Given query with `fromInclusive` and `toInclusive` along with `TimeUnit`, we can locate the shard of `from` and `to` of query interval.

+Then in each shard we query with `siteId` to get bucket events of the shard, with which we can then locate the `from` and `to` bucket by mapping to `offset`.

+At last, as we can get `BucketData` of `from` and `to` bucket event, so we can get the sum of event count and sales of the interval by following:

+- Total count of interval: `to.BucketData.countSum - from.BucketData.countSum`

+- Total sales of interval: `to.BucketData.salesSum - from.BucketData.salesSum`

+## Time Complexity

+`O(1)` for both updating and querying for `BucketEvent`:

+- Locating shard: `O(1)`

+- Locating bucket event: `O(1)`

+- Sum of event count and sales of interval: `O(1)` in average

+Note that if `fromInclusive` and `toInclusive` locate in different shards, then we can query both `hour` shards and `minute` shards to get the final result quickly.

+If necessary, we can even maintain `day` shards to improve large interval querying performance.

 ----